TerenceChew/bookstore-api-mongodb/README.md

+# Bookstore API

-# Bookstore API built to pratice MongoDB
+Bookstore API built to pratice MongoDB.
 You can perform CRUD operations to interact with the endpoints below.

 ### CREATE